syeddaim13/aisbazaarcards/README.md

 # AIS Bazaar Cards
-#### A private database to manage digital card balances at our class of 23' seniors bazaar.
+#### A private database to manage digital prepaid card balances at our class of 23' seniors bazaar.

 ## Features